 Residents worry if bankruptcy will better Detroit

-DETROIT (AP) — In Detroit, it can take police nearly an hour to respond to a 911 call.
+DETROIT (AP) — In Detroit, it can take police nearly an hour to respond to an emergency call.
 Despite razing close to 10,000 vacant houses, three times as many still stand with windows smashed and doors ripped off.
 At night, many streets and even freeways are dangerously shrouded in darkness because tens of thousands of street lights don't work.

 This is Detroit, an insolvent city seeking to find its way through the uncertainty of the largest city in U.S. history to file for bankruptcy.